English Proficiency Examination (EPE)

 When is the EPE

-the Fall and Spring semesters, the EPE is given only during final exam week.
+the Fall and Spring semesters, the EPE is given during final exam week.
 During the Winter Session and Summer Sessions,

 it is given on final exam day, the day after the last day of classes.
 Students in traditional ENGL102 must take the